 How to export to PDF directly from AutoCAD

 Simply open a drawing in AutoCAD and go to Export > PDF.
-In the right side of the export menu, you can select a certain PDF preset (AutoCAD PDF: General Documentation, High Quality Print, Smallest File, Web and Mobile; DWG to PDF), which give a small difference in output file size.
+In the right side of the export menu, you can select a certain PDF preset (AutoCAD PDF: General Documentation, High Quality Print, Smallest File, Web and Mobile; DWG to PDF), which gives a small difference in output file size.
 All presets except for Smallest File will keep the original drawing's layout information, hyperlinks and let you overwrite/merge overlapping lines.
 AutoCAD PDF: High Quality Print is the best option if you want to print the output PDF after conversion.

 How to process multiple CAD files without opening them